-In autumn 1925, Norwegian explorer Roald Amundsen sought out Nobile to collaborate on a flight to the North Pole – still at that time an unreached goal for aviators – using one of Nobile’s craft.
+In autumn 1925, Norwegian explorer Roald Amundsen sought out Nobile to collaborate on a flight to the North Pole – still at that time an unreached goal for aviators – using one of Nobile’s aircraft.
 Amundsen insisted in the contract that Nobile should be the pilot and that five of the crew should be Italian.
-But to underline the Norwegian Expedition he named the airship Norge.
+But to underline that the expedition was Norwegian, he named the airship Norge.

-The Italian State Airship Factory, which had built Nobile’s N-1, made it available for the expedition 29 March 1926.
-On 14 April 1926, the airship Norge left Italy making stops in Russia, England and Norway along the way, until finally reaching Ny-Ålesund in Spitsbergen; the starting point of the North Pole Expedition.
+The Italian State Airship Factory, which had built Nobile’s N-1, made it available for the expedition 29th March 1926.
+On 14th April 1926, the airship Norge left Italy making stops in Russia, England and Norway along the way, until finally reaching Ny-Ålesund in Spitsbergen – the starting point of the North Pole Expedition.

-Before Amundsen and Nobile could take off from Ny-Ålesund, they heard alarming news; Richard E. Byrd’s American expedition had reached the North Pole, just 12 days before Norge was scheduled to depart.
-Even though Amundsen was one of the first to congratulate Byrd, He and Nobile ahead with the flight.
+Before Amundsen and Nobile could take off from Ny-Ålesund, they heard alarming news: Richard E. Byrd’s American expedition had reached the North Pole, just 12 days before Norge was scheduled to depart.
+Even though Amundsen was one of the first to congratulate Byrd, he and Nobile went ahead with the flight.

 Their efforts were rewarded and the Norge crew actually achieved their aim of being the first to overfly the Pole: Byrd’s co-pilot Bennett is said later to have admitted that they faked their flight to the Pole.